Belmond Andean Explorer — newest thoroughbred in the Belmond stable — is every inch a champion. It is South America’s

 All of the Belmond Andean Explorer’s 24 cabins have private toilet, sink, and shower.
 Maximum occupancy is 70 guests.
 The train stops at quiet stations in the evening, allowing for a restful night’s sleep.

-The largest are the two Deluxe Double cabins, which measure 140 square feet each.
-They feature a plush King bed and cozy seating area.
-They have a long, expanded wardrobe for storage, while the private en-suite bathroom has shower, toilet, vanity and pedestal washbasin.
+The largest are the eight suite cabins, which measure 140 square feet each and feature a plush King bed and cozy seating area.
+Some have a long, expanded wardrobe for storage, while the private en-suite bathroom has shower, toilet, vanity and pedestal washbasin.
 Others have two chairs and a table, a compact wardrobe, and a smaller private en-suite bathroom with shower and toilet (but no vanity).

 The eleven twin-bed cabins measure 80 square feet each.
 They have a long banquette and comfy seats, which stewards convert into two ground-level single beds for sleeping.

 The five bunk-bed cabins are each 59 square feet each and feature a long banquette that transforms into upper and lower single berths.

 All cabins have 24/7 call buttons and around-the-clock room service, air conditioning, 220-volt electrical outlets, oxygen tanks, complimentary tea and coffee, electrical adapters, and robes and slippers.
 On-board medical assistance also is available.

 When it comes to dining — a big part of any luxury train — the Belmond Andean Explorer does not disappoint.
 Head of the culinary program is none other than Diego Muñoz, named by the New York Times as one of the world’s leading chefs.